yywan0913/SVhawkeye/README.md

 # SVhawkeye

-SVhawkeye is a tool for verifying structural variation support and drawing quickly!
+SVhawkeye is a tool for verifying structural variation support and drawing quickly from bam files, also, SVhawkeye can draw RNA structure from bam files on isoseq, and SVhawkeye can draw SNP and indel structure and draw depth distribution by your range input.

   - Detailed mapping and base information for each read in the interval
   - Drawing the Structural Graphics of Reads
   - Output genotype

-apply to longreads data, like ONT(Oxford Nanopore Technologies) and PacBio data.
+apply to bam files of longreads data, like ONT(Oxford Nanopore Technologies) or PacBio data.

-may also can draw isoseq data.
+Currently, it is not suitable for PE reads from NGS.

+# support:

+  - platorm data: ONT(Oxford Nanopore Technologies) or PacBio data, eg.
+  - sequence data:  wgs,wes,isoseq,...

+# function:

+  - structure display: structural variation, SNP, INDEL, RNA, cnv-depth
+  - sv genotyping

 # Authors: